Covid-19 Myths Debunked

 Myth: COVID-19 can't survive in warmer climates, once summer is here, it will go away.

 Covid-19 may transmit somewhat more efficiently in winter than summer.
 The amount of the change is expected to be modest and not enough to stop transmission on its own.
-As the days get warmer, it is still important to follow CDC guidelines for prevention such as frequent handwashing, staying home as much as possible, observing social distancing and wearing a cloth mask when you go out in public.
+As the days get warmer, it is still important to follow CDC guidelines for prevention such as frequent handwashing, staying home as much as possible, observing social distancing and wearing a mask when you go out in public.

 Myth: The panic around COVID-19 is media-driven.